 Use of laptops, tables, cell phones, etc., is welcome if used for course purposes only.
 Violations will result in such devices being banned for all students during lectures.

 Grading system - Modalités d'évaluation :

 Group report to be presented and discussed in a seminar (Part 1, 80% of grade).
-Credits for attendance in the seminars (Part 2, 20% of grade).
 Students are expected to attend all lectures, and attendance in the seminar is strictly mandatory.